Looking for ways to keep your passwords safe?

 Key features:

 Pricing: The free plan is limited to one device but includes unlimited password storage and autosave and autofill features.
-The Premium plan is priced at $4.99 per month or $23.88 annually with additional features such as scanning the web for data leaks and secure password sharing.
+The Premium plan is priced at $1.29 per month with additional features such as scanning the web for data leaks and secure password sharing.

 2. Bitwarden